 Before the 2016 season, we published a list of the 40 best players in the League of Ireland.
 There's been plenty of comings and goings since though, not to mention meteoric rises and precipitous falls, so it's time for an update.

 The criteria for inclusion is simple; players must have played in the SSE Airtricity League and be signed for a club for the 2018 season.
 That's it.
 Some are young and have huge potential, others are on the back nine of glittering careers but these are the 40 best players in the League of Ireland.

 Feel free to argue as, thankfully, football is a team game and ranking players like this is just for fun.
 Here we go (with the change from 2016 in brackets):

 1 Aaron McEneff, Derry City (New Entry)

 There is no more complete midfielder in the league than the 22 year old Derry man.
 In the last two seasons he has been the catalyst as Derry qualified for Europe each year.
-He can play centre half when needed, but excels when driving forward and has an eye for goal too.
+He can play anywhere across the middle but excels when driving forward and has an eye for goal too.
 He can definitely play at a higher level

 2 Gearoid Morrissey, Cork City (+2)